sn-zz/sn/README.md

-# the social network - overview
+# snaas.io - overview
 This document is a general overview of the social network service.
-The social network is a centralized, contribution-driven service that allows for users (such as individuals or organizations) to connect and interact with one another.
+The social network is an open source, community driven service that allows for users (such as individuals or organizations) to connect and interact with one another.

 ## Features
 Though the service is rich with features, they are loosely coupled.
 Any particular user has the ability to choose which features they desire to use.
 The following is a rough list of what features the bootstrap release of the social network will include.